moby/moby/docs/man/docker-rm.1.md

 containers on a host use the **docker ps -a** command.

 # OPTIONS
 **-f**, **--force**=*true*|*false*
-   When set to true, force the removal of the container.
+   Force removal of running container.
 The default is *false*.

 **-l**, **--link**=*true*|*false*
-   When set to true, remove the specified link and not the underlying container.
+   Remove the specified link and not the underlying container.
 The default is *false*.

 **-v**, **--volumes**=*true*|*false*
-   When set to true, remove the volumes associated to the container.
+   Remove the volumes associated with the container.
 The default is *false*.

 # EXAMPLES